 If the word has an a, o, or u in it, that letter often also changes into an Umlaut (ä, ö, ü).

-There are also some regional differences.
-For example, the Bavarian dialect often uses suffixes such as -erl/-I or -i.
+There are also some regional differences in how diminutives are used.
+For example, the Bavarian dialect often uses suffixes like “-erl” or “-i”, as shown below:

 Finally, you can also use the diminutive form of a person’s first name to express your affection for them.
 For example: